What is True Heroism?

-In Western culture many of us have grown up with the idea of heroism as embodied in the lead characters in movies like Rambo, the James Bond series, Die Hard, Under Siege and Terminator.
-In this view of heroism the main theme is to achieve something through dominance and control, often at the expense of others.
+As a baby boomer in the U.S., I grew up with the idea of heroism as embodied in the lead characters in movies like Rambo, the James Bond series, Die Hard, Under Siege and Terminator.
+Even though younger people have different heroic figures, there is often common theme.
+For heroic characters to achieve a noble goal, they must triumph over an external bad person or evil force, often using dominance and control at the expense of others for the greater good.

 Seeing heroism in this way can be limiting and misses the point of why humans have an urge to be heroic.
-I believe that the goal of true heroism is not to gain superiority over anyone or anything.
-It is to combine our outward traits of strength, power, and action with our inward traits of receptivity, peaceful clarity, and intuitive knowing to gain insight and wisdom from the situations we encounter in our physical reality.
+I believe we ALL have an urge to be heroic in our own way.
+From this perspective, the goal of true heroism is not to gain superiority over anyone or anything.
+It is not a dualistic choice of “good person vs. evil villain” or “light force vs dark force.”
+It is a our own triumph over our sense of duality.
+It is combining the “both/and” of our outward traits of strength, power, and action with our inward traits of receptivity, peaceful clarity, and intuitive knowing to gain insight and wisdom from the situations we encounter in our physical reality.
 It is also to serve others and act from compassion in all that we do.
-From this perspective, the choice to follow the heroic path is the choice to undertake an adventure in transformation and personal growth.
+It is also facing our own shadow forces within and bringing them into the light for examination, so we no longer project them onto others.
+From this perspective, the choice to follow the heroic path is the choice to undertake an adventure in personal growth and transformation.

 In their book, The Path of the Everyday Hero, Lorna Catford and Michael Ray defined the heroic journey as the “inner transformation, and the subsequent transformation in our outer lives, when we learn to activate our hidden creative resources and connect with transcendent sources of support. ” Realizing we are on a heroic journey helps us reframe the challenges we face.
 We no longer see them as insurmountable obstacles, but rather important components of our evolutionary development.
 While a portion of life’s journey involves external challenges, most of it is an inside job!
 To become authentically heroic requires that we stand naked in the face of our personal truth.
 We are challenged to step into the unknown and risk repeated mistakes, so we can obtain the next higher level of our personal development.